Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 >
 > > ## Solution
 > >
-> > The multiplication operator `*` used on a list replicates elements of the list and concatenates
+> > The multiplication operator `*` used on a list replicates items of the list and concatenates
 > > them together:
 > >
 > > ~~~